 Before you commence proceedings, you should determine which court is suitable.
 The Local Court Small Claims Division deals with claims under $20,000 and the General Division deals with claims between $20,000 and $100,000.
 The District Court or the Supreme Court can deal with claims for more than $100,000.

-The other driver is insured but they have not submitted a claim.
+It is important to seek legal advice about your claim before you lodge a Statement of Claim.[/vc_toggle][vc_toggle title=”If you are not at fault & the other party is INSURED” style=”round” color=”violet” size=”lg”]The other driver is insured but they have not submitted a claim.
 Will their insurer still cover the damage to my car?

-You are unable to ‘claim’ on the other driver’s insurance (the only exception is where the policy holder has disappeared or died).
+You are unable to โclaimโ on the other driverโs insurance (the only exception is where the policy holder has disappeared or died).
 The insurer will not pay for the damage to your car unless the policy holder claims on their policy.

 If the driver does not submit a claim at all, you will need seek payment directly from the driver and/or owner of the vehicle.